wuhanstudio/blog/content/blog/carla-tutorial.md

 opt_camera = world.spawn_actor(opt_camera_bp, camera_init_trans, attach_to=vehicle)
 ```

 Similarly, we use the **Queue** data structure to store sensor data.
 The only difference is how we handle different types of sensor data.
-As this tutorial focuses on getting familiar with APIs, it is recommended to refer to the official documentation for comprehensive details on [sensor data](https://carla.readthedocs.io/en/latest/core_sensors/#cameras).
+As this tutorial focuses on getting familiar with APIs, **it is recommended to refer to the official documentation for comprehensive details on [sensor data](https://carla.readthedocs.io/en/latest/core_sensors/#cameras)**.

 ```
 # Define camera callbacks